IXOPAY Review

 Integration Assessment

 Single API integration with full sandbox environment.
 Documentation quality is rated Excellent.
 500+ certified adapters cover most major acquirers and payment methods globally.
-Two iGaming platform connectors: SoftSwiss and EveryMatrix.
+SoftSwiss and EveryMatrix do not appear in IXOPAY's adapter catalog as of July 2026.
 Onboarding takes 2-4 weeks, longer than Finera or Primer at 1-2 weeks, reflecting the enterprise setup process with custom routing rules, vault configuration and white-label branding.
 The Congrify acquisition (October 2025) adds an AI analytics dashboard that ingested 850M+ events with 126% year-over-year growth.
 TokenEx integration brings universal tokens that work across all connected PSPs.
-Updated Q2 2026.

 Risk & Compliance